-Group therapy is a fun icebreaker for ESL students.
+Group therapy is a fun activity for ESL students.
 It’s not kid-friendly though!
 In the style of an AA meeting, students sit in a circle if possible and introduce themselves, “My name is _____, and I’m _____.”
-Instead of finishing with “. . . and I’m an alcoholic,” finish with a problem they have learning English, such as using articles correctly or conjugating verbs.
+Instead of finishing with “. . . and I’m an alcoholic,” finish with a problem they have learning English, such as using articles, the present perfect or imperatives correctly or conjugating verbs.
 They should then solicit tips and tricks from their classmates.

 The teacher should begin by modelling and could give an actual problem they have as a language student.
 For example, “My name is Jennifer, and I’m never sure how formal or polite to be when speaking Korean to someone I don’t know well.
 Does anyone have any advice for me?”